danibram/time-tracker-cli/README.md

   Options:

     -h, --help                         output usage information
     -V, --version                      output the version number
-    -s, --start <task>               Start the timer task.
+    -s, --start <task> <description>   Start the timer task.
-    -f, --finish <task>              Stops the timer task.
+    -f, --finish <task> <description>  Stops the timer task.
-    -d, --description <description>  Adds a descrpition for the task only in start/stop methods.
+    -d, --description <description>    Adds a description for the task only in start/stop methods.
-    -l, --log <task>                 Logs the timer task.
+    -a, --add <task> <timeString>      Adds time to a task.
+Example: "1h2m3s" --remove <task> <timeString>       Subtract time from a task.
+Example: "1h2m3s" -l, --log <task>                   Logs the timer task.
     -r, --report <task>                Report time of the tasks, searched by kay, you can report all using all as key.
     -e, --export                       Prints the json of all tasks.
 ```

 - To start a task run: